Ask an OB/GYN: What’s that lump inside my vagina?

 Bartholin’s cysts can occur as a response to an injury or irritation in the area, a Sexually Transmitted Infection (STI), or a bacterial infection.
 No one knows why, exactly, but some women are simply predisposed to getting them.
 They aren’t usually contagious, though of course, if you get one as a result of an STI, the STI is.

 Symptoms of Bartholin’s cysts include discomfort or pain during sexual intercourse, walking, wiping, inserting menstrual products, or even sitting.
 Thankfully, they often clear up on their own within a few weeks.
-However, if you notice any signs of infection of a cyst—drainage, fever, tenderness, fluid or pus—you should get a professional assessment.
+However, if you notice any signs of infection of a cyst—drainage, fever, tenderness, fluid or collection of pus—you should get a professional assessment.

 What if the lump is near my vagina, not in it?